Lauri Markkanen

-Starting his career with HBA-Märsky in the Finnish second-tier league, Markkanen moved to the United States and played college basketball for the Arizona Wildcats, where he earned First-team All-Pac-12 honors in his lone year with the team.
+Starting his career with HBA-Märsky in the Finnish second-tier league, Markkanen represented Finland at the FIBA U18 EuroBasket in 2015 and the FIBA U20 EuroBasket in 2016, and was the top scorer in both tournaments.
+He moved to the United States and played college basketball for the Arizona Wildcats in the 2016–17 season, where he earned first-team All-Pac-12 honors in his lone year with the team.
 He was selected seventh overall in the 2017 NBA draft by the Minnesota Timberwolves before being included in a draft-night trade to the Chicago Bulls for Jimmy Butler.
-Following a stint with the Cleveland Cavaliers, Markkanen experienced a career resurgence in his first year with the Jazz, earning his first All-Star selection in 2023.
+Following a stint with the Cleveland Cavaliers, Markkanen experienced a career resurgence in his first year with the Jazz, earning his first All-Star selection and winning the Most Improved Player Award in 2023.
+He also led Finland in the 2023 FIBA Basketball World Cup tournament.
+After two successful seasons with the Jazz, Markkanen signed a five-year contract extension with the franchise.

+Markkanen was named the Finnish Athlete of the Year in 2023, as the first basketball player ever to win the award.

 Early life and career

-Markkanen grew up in Jyväskylä, and played his junior years in the local team, HoNsU.
-Markkanen played for HBA-Märsky in the Finnish second-tier league from 2014 to 2016.
+Markkanen was born in Vantaa, but grew up in Jyväskylä.
+He played his junior years in the local team HoNsU (Hongikon Nuorisoseuran Urheilijat).
+In 2014, Markkanen moved to Helsinki and joined Helsinki Basketball Academy.
+He played for the academy team HBA-Märsky in the Finnish second-tier league from 2014 to 2016.
+He attended the Basketball Without Borders camp in 2015.